Home About Words Archive Photography Links Surf and Weather

 We went out Friday night and held our own little North County Pride dinner at a table overlooking the koi pond at the Karl Strauss in Sorrento Valley, then skipped the official parade on Saturday to join the Cal alums at a picnic and BBQ near Solana Beach.
 Great food and great fun, with no drama and no crowds.
 No photos though, due to some bad batteries.

 Chuck posted this on Sunday, July 19, 2009 at 11:29 am.
-No comments yet.
-Be the first.
+Comments Off on Avoiding The Heat

 Weekend Slacking